apptainer/apptainer-userdocs/singularity_and_docker.rst

 As well as being hosted in a registry, Docker / OCI containers might be found inside a running Docker daemon, or saved as an archive.
-{Singularity} can build from these locations by using specialized bootstrap agents.
+{Project} can build from these locations by using specialized bootstrap agents.

 Containers Cached by the Docker Daemon